-(7) Lead-Based Paint (LBP)
+(7) Lead-Based Paint

-Lead is a naturally occurring element and heavy metal that was widely used as a major ingredient in most interior and exterior oil-based paints prior to and through the 1940s.
-While other pigments were used the 1950s, the use of lead in paint continued until the early 1970s.
-In 1978, the Consumer Products Safety Commission banned paint and other surfacing coating materials that are "lead-containing paint."
+Lead is a naturally occurring element and heavy metal that was widely used as a major ingredient in most interior and exterior oil-based paints prior to 1950.
+Lead compounds continued to be used as corrosion inhibitors, pigments, and drying agents from the early 1950s to 1972, when the Consumer Products Safety Commission specified limits on lead content in such products.
 While adults can be affected by excessive exposure to lead, the primary concern is the adverse health effects on children.
 The most common paths of lead exposure in humans are through ingestion and inhalation.
 LBP is of concern both as a source of exposure and as a major contributor to lead in interior dust and exterior soil.
-Based on the construction dates of the buildings between 1923 and the 1950s, it is possible LBP was used historically on facility structures.
+Due to the age of the existing buildings, it is possible LBPs could be present.